sanskriti17204/cardiovascular-disease-prediction/README.md

 The goal of the project is to analyze Cardiovascular Disease dataset to find which factors are related to the heart diseases.

 # Used Tools & Libraries
-numpy, pandas, matplotlib, seaborn, sklearn, lightgbm, catboost, pytorch
+numpy, pandas, matplotlib, seaborn, sklearn